x-ix/ML-Knowledge-Base/README.md

 ---
 # Current, personal ML Knowledge Base

-WIP Document pertaining to multiple fascets my Ai studies
+WIP Document pertaining to multiple fascets my Ai studies, 'tis a long one...

-Web Document can be found at: https://www.notion.so/iix/Refresher-Document-bccaeaa920154d1690be97aa91d1f2e3
+The web Document is nicer to read and can be found at: https://www.notion.so/iix/Refresher-Document-bccaeaa920154d1690be97aa91d1f2e3